Get Ready for Hurricanes and Ice Dams

 While many of the heating systems designed to melt snow and ice available today concentrate on the eave edge of the roof, they often do not heat far enough up on the roof to effectively relieve any ponded water.
-A product like Ice Dam Cutter,with heated bars that extend vertically up the roof, can work magic on troublesome ice areas by allowing melted water to escape the roof.
-Ice Dam Cutter needs to be combined with heat cable in the home’s gutters and downspouts so that the melted water can get away from the rooftop.
+A product like Ice Dam Cutter, with heated bars that extend vertically up the roof, can work magic on troublesome ice areas by allowing melted water to escape the roof.
+Ice Dam Cutter needs to be combined with heating cables in the home’s roof gutter and downspout systems so that the melted water can get away from the rooftop.

 If you continue to struggle with ice dams, give us a call at 1-800-543-8938.
 We’d be happy to talk through your situation and lend our advice.
-And, while metal roofing is not a “cure all” for ice dams, it can play a role in alleviating troublesome situations.
+And, while metal roofing is not a “cure-all” for ice dams, it can play a role in alleviating troublesome conditions.

 Please contact us whenever we can be of help.